joaoalbertocsjunior/react-s/README.md

 **react-s stands for _structure_, _short_ & _simple_.**

-Aim is to use existing ReactJS powerfull code base to build webapps using JSON structural patterns, non-relational databases and json-oriented APIs like GraphQL to build the next _state-of-art_ web. react-s envisions a future where full data-bound components can be fetched directly from apis or send over url params and body requests.
+Aim is to use existing ReactJS powerfull code base to build webapps using JSON structural patterns, non-relational databases and json-oriented APIs like GraphQL to build the next _state-of-art_ web.
+This project envisions a future where data-bound components can be fetched directly from apis or send over url params and body requests.

 **Project is currently under development and in early stage, enroll yourself, focus on _bleeding-edge_ code!**